 To get from Oaxaca to Hierve de Agua without your own car, you are essentially limited to (1) negotiating with a taxi guide or (2) taking a day tour to the site.
 You can attempt public transport to Hierve de Agua by way of bus from Oaxaca to La Cuchilla near Mitla.
 Sometimes pick-up trucks that go from that intersection to Hierve de Agua when full, but this is not reliable.

-Alternatively this shorter tour of Hierve de Agua skips the Arbor del Tule and Mitla to give you a little more time to explore the Hierve de Agua petrified waterfall.
+Alternatively this other tour to Hierve de Agua skips the Arbor del Tule and Mitla to give you a little more time (a full two hours) to explore the Hierve de Agua petrified waterfall.

 8) Marvel at the Ancient Mitla Ruins

 It’s amazing to think the ancient Zapotec civilization inhabited the sacred grounds of Mitla from around 900 BC until the Spanish invaded Mexico in the 1500’s.

 This ancient site acted as the religious center for the civilization.
 Think of it as the Vatican for the Zapotec.
 Many important ceremonies were carried out here, including gruesome human sacrifices – yikes!

 The region has extremely dry air that keeps the remaining structures amazingly preserved.
 Today you can roam around this former religious center to imagine what life was once like.